• Skip to primary navigation

 Image Quality: Just about every instant messaging platform will compress pictures or videos.
 That’s a fact.
 So that may be (and probably should be) a dealbreaker for any professional considering this method for sharing photos.
 If the pictures are all mobile phone photos where quality is not as much of a key concern, instant messaging may be acceptable, but full quality is not even an option on most instant messaging services.

 Intelligence: None here.
 No automation, no search.
-No metadata is preserved for pictures shared with this method.
+Metadata is not preserved for pictures shared with this method.
 The implications of this scenario were outlined in more detail above in discussing cloud storage, where photos passed to groups via instant messaging won’t be indexable, searchable, and active because they lack metadata.

 Analytics: If delivery receipts qualify as ‘analytics,’ then, sure, the instant messaging method has analytics.
 But in reality, there are no analytics or insights from photo distribution with instant messages, leaving that box unchecked for a business evaluating solutions.